Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Thurs., Nov.
 7 : Napo Wildlife Center

-We leave early today, headed down to the base of the Andes and eastwards across the vast Amazonian floodplain to Coca, a port town where it is warmer and more humid.
+We leave early today for a flight to Coca, headed down to the base of the Andes and eastwards across the vast Amazonian floodplain to Coca, a port town where it is warmer and more humid.
 We head to the Napo River, Ecuador’s main Amazon tributary, where a covered motorized canoe takes us on our 2½ hour, 50-mile voyage downstream to the Napo Wildlife Center.

 Roughly a third of a mile wide, the river’s waters are sediment-rich and huge sandy beaches are exposed during the dry season.
 We search there for various herons, kingfishers, and raptors as we move downstream.
 We switch to smaller, dugout canoes at the NWC Reserve, relying on the paddling of our local guides in the black water creek to the lake and lodge.
 The prohibition against motors in the lake and creek benefits wildlife.
 We may see many things during our journey of one to three hours depending on how many times we stop.
 Giant Otter, potoos, kingfishers, Hoatzin, jacamars, hawks, and monkeys are all possibilities.
 We enjoy a picnic lunch in our canoes, arriving at the lodge by late afternoon.